WindowProc

-In Win32 application programming, WindowProc (or window procedure) is a user-defined callback function that processes messages sent to a window.
+In Win32 application programming, WindowProc (or window procedure), also known as WndProc is a user-defined callback function that processes messages sent to a window.
 This function is specified when an application registers its window class and can be named anything (not necessarily WindowProc).

 Message handling

 The window procedure is responsible for handling all messages that are sent to a window.
 The function prototype of WindowProc is given by: